Skip to main content

 https://www.tax.ny.gov/pit/property/exemption/index.htm

-EXEMPTION FORMS AVAILABLE THROUGH NYS:
+FORMS AVAILABLE THROUGH NYS: Exemptions & RP 524 (Grievance Day App)

 Agricultural Assessment Application